intameli/T1A3/readme.md

 The finished version of what this all looks like can be seen below.
 ![UI](docs/UI.png)

+### Player Attack

 ### Health

 The player and every enemy have a variable in their class representing their health.
 The player also has a max health variable so that their health can be reset to full after each enemy.
+If the player health is equal or less than zero at the end of a turn then the player is taken back to the first enemy of the chapter.
+If the enemies health is equal or less than zero at the end of a turn, the player progresses to the next enemy.
+If it is the last enemy in the chapter that is defeated, the player progresses to the next chapter and recieves the treasure from the chapter they just completed.

 ## Implementation plan